d3rpp/tgs-crew-creator-db/README.md

 to run this, you require

 - MySQL Server on port 3306 (this is the default)
+  - This includes the server AND the shell client as the config script uses the shell client in order to reset the DB
 - NodeJS
 - npm (comes with NodeJS)
 - an internet connection